 Exciton: An Introduction

 Excitons are quasi-particles made up of bound electron and hole pairs.
-Having a clear understanding of exciton theory is essential to comprehend the behaviour of semiconductor materials.
+Having a clear understanding of exciton theory is essential in order to understand semiconductor behaviour.
+Exitonic behaviour can be examined using various spectroscopy techniques, including a USB spectrometer.
 Excitonic properties will often determine the potential application of a material in optoelectronic devices, for example as photovoltaics, light-emitting diodes or even as lasers.

 When an electron is excited into a higher energy state, either through absorption of a photon or another excitation method (such as in electroluminescence), this creates a positively charged space in the lower energy level known as a “hole.”
 This results in the formation of an electron-hole pair.
 In some cases, these two particles exist in a bound state, forming a single quasi-particle known as an exciton.
 Within an exciton, the electron and hole are bound together by Coulombic interactions, and the strength of this bond is quantified by its exciton binding energy.